March 15, 1990

 Continuing from our expansion in 2013 and again continued growth and success with our customers, we decided to invest further into our production and storage facilities for our Newport site with an expansion of 12500m².

 Continuing to build and now wanting to globalise the JZ brand, we began an exciting joint venture into the United States with a long-standing key supplier in Columbia where we started to supply just 25 stores in Florida.

 October 15, 2016

 Our US operation began to flourish and thrive within the US retail market.
-In 2016 we managed expand from 25 stores in 1 state to over 450 stores across 11 states reaching as far West as California and as North as Indiana
+In 2016, we managed to expand from 25 stores in 1 state to over 450 stores across 11 states, reaching as far West as California and as North as Indiana.

 November 20, 2017

-Furthering the globalisation of the JZ brand we again began an exciting joint venture with a key long standing supplier, this time in Turkey.
+Furthering the globalisation of the JZ brand, we again began an exciting joint venture with a key long standing supplier, this time in Turkey.
 Our focus is on the supply of fresh cut bouquets within the Turkish retail market.
-We built a 5000 sq. ft pack house and office in Antalya, which is the heartbeat Turkish grown flowers.
+We built a 5000 sq. ft pack house and an office in Antalya, which is the heartbeat for Turkish grown flowers.

 January 13, 2018

 By 2017, much like JZ Newport in 2012, our JZ Ireland packing facilities were starting to reach their limits and not meeting the current rate of growth and success being achieved.
-We therefore found and secured a new much larger site allowing us greater efficiencies in production and future developments.
+We therefore found and secured a new, much larger, site allowing us to have greater efficiencies in production and future developments.